 A practical scaling configuration setup with a redundancy system is potentially something from the past and should get eliminated.
-A load balancing replica(s) is the right option we prefer.
-However,
+SaaS/IaaS replica(s) is the right option we prefer.

 Business Continuity and Disaster Recovery plan.
 Now it is running on autopilot.

-- This IT Catastrophe Recovery Strategy gives high-level guidelines to recover from monstrous disasters into a minimal operational state.
+- This IT Catastrophe Recovery Strategy gives high-level guidelines to recover from monstrous disasters in a minimal operational state.

 - This IT Catastrophe Recovery Strategy complements or replaces IT DR plans in disasters that are beyond normal IT DR planning